Brian Lenney

 Brian Lenney is an American politician serving as a member of the Idaho Senate for the 13th district.
 He assumed office on December 1, 2022.

+In the Idaho Senate, Lenney has sponsored the state's first anti-SLAPP law and its first anti-mask mandate law, authored the 2026 amendment restricting public school support for teachers' unions, and has been among the legislature's leading advocates for state-level immigration enforcement.

-He has authored two children's books, one entitled "Why Everyone Needs an AR-15: A Guide for Kids" and "Why is Feminism So Silly: A Guide for Kids" available for purchase on Amazon.
+He has self-published two children's books, Why Everyone Needs an AR-15: A Guide for Kids and Why is Feminism So Silly?
+A Guide for Kids.

 Early life and education

 Lenney was born in Corona, California.
 He earned a Bachelor of Arts degree from the University of North Dakota in 2007, and a Master of Arts from Biola University in 2010.

 Career

 Lenney is a direct-response copywriter.
 He was elected to the Idaho Senate in November 2022 when he defeated incumbent Jeff C. Agenbroad by +15% in the Republican primary for Idaho State Senate District 13 on May 17, 2022.
 He defeated Jeff Agenbroad once again in the 2024 Idaho Republican primary election, winning by more than 11%.
 In the 2024 general election he received 74.5% of the votes, while Democrat Sarah Butler received only 25.5%.

-In the 2025 legislative session, Lenney passed Idaho's first anti-mask mandate bill (H32), Idaho's first anti-SLAPP bill (S1001), and a bill to limit the power of Idaho's Public Health Districts (S1031) among others.